 Brockett assumed the United States would come to include the entire North American and South American Continents.
 He disparaged the acquistion of Alaska, echoing the popular wisdom, and saw no future in it.
 Click for a larger image in a separate window.

 Brockett gives us some arithmetic to ponder, but seems to have put no real thought into how one hundred years might change the economic distribution of the country.
 He just assumes patterns will remain as they were in 1870, and extrapolates.
-Click the image for an expanded view in a separate window.
+No mention of Dallas, Houston, Denver, etc. Click the image for an expanded view in a separate window.

 What did Brockett foresee?
 He gives us several pages of ruminations, a laundry list of predictions intertwined with his moral vision, and he ends with a day in the life of a family in 1970.
 Some items in the laundry list are prescient; most are laughably off the mark.
 His 1970 scenario suggests he didn't really believe much of what he predicted, or at least couldn't grasp the implications of his predictions.
 It also suggests his glance at the future suffered from his poor understanding of what was happening in his own time.
 Does that sound familiar?

 He starts with some generalities before going to statistics, which he assures us are scientifically prepared, and highly probable.
+His method seems to have been linear extrapolation.
 Brockett foresaw the United States encompassing the entire American Continent, north and south, and surrounding islands.
 The number of states would grow to 100.
 Some of this territory would be annexed through mutual agreement, Canada and Mexico, some through purchase, and some through conquest.
 He fretted about "the admixture" of races to be involved, but thought it would be worth it.
 Society would be greatly altered.
 For his statistics, he tells us he speaks only of the territory then included in the United States, but it is not clear he stuck to this.